thegreyd/ssharma.github.io/_posts/2019-06-25-microservices.md

 A Monolith by definition a big application with a big codebase.
 It does many different things.
 It is deployed as a single unit, therefore any change to any part requires a re-deploy.
 It is very inflexible since it is a slow moving giant (think in terms of refactoring).

 Microservices in contrast are
-- Small and Focused on doing one thing well - A good metric on how small is it can be rewritten in 2 weeks.
+- **Small and Focused on doing one thing well** - A good metric on how small is it can be rewritten in 2 weeks.
-- Autonomous - Microservices are independent.
+- **Autonomous** - Microservices are independent.
 All communiation between services happen through the network using their APIs.
 With clearly defined external APIs, the internal implentation is not tightly coupled to other applications.
 This independence allows them to be deployed, tested, developed, changed without affecting other apps (unless there is a change in the API).

-Key benefits
+## Key benefits
-- Technology Heterogeneity - Choose multiple technologies inside services, choose the best tool for the job.
+- **Technology Heterogeneity** - Choose any technology inside the service since they are decoupled.
+Freedom to choose the best tool for the job.
-- Resilience - Failure is contained within a service, and does not affect other systems (unlike a Monolith)
+- **Resilience** - Failure is contained within a service, and does not affect other systems (unlike a Monolith)
-- Scaling - Any service can be independently scaled up and down according to usage.
+- **Scaling** - Any service can be independently scaled up and down according to usage.
-- Ease of deployment - Independently deployable
+- **Independently deployable**
-- Allows for Reuse
+- **Allows for Reuse** - Decomposition allows for reuse of common features
-- Smaller teams working on smaller codebases are more productive
+- **Team Ownership** - Smaller teams working on smaller codebases are more productive.
-- Easy to replace, rewrite, refactor
+- **Maintainable** - Easy to replace, rewrite, refactor

 Sam notes this about microservies and SOA

-> The microservice approach has emerged from real-world use, taking our better understanding of systems and architecture to do SOA well.
-So you should instead think of microservices as a specific approach for SOA in the same way that XP or Scrum are specific approaches for Agile software development.
+> "_The microservice approach has emerged from real-world use, taking our better understanding of systems and architecture to do SOA well.
+So you should instead think of microservices as a specific approach for SOA in the same way that XP or Scrum are specific approaches for Agile software development._"

 Other software decompositional techniques like shared libraries, modules are not as effective as microservices.